Barcelona - embracing the vision of a greener future

 24 June 2014 | Video

-The film Barcelona - Embracing the Vision of a Greener Future, introduces Barcelona as one of the European cities aligned with the URBES project.
+The film Barcelona - Embracing the Vision of a Greener Future, introduces Barcelona as one of the European cities protecting green spaces to increase the health and well-being of its people.

 With 1.62 million inhabitants, Barcelona is one of the most densely populated cities in Europe.
 Located between the Mediterranean Sea and the mountain range of Collserola, the city has urbanised virtually all available land after various periods of urban expansion.
 This has led to conflicting pressures over green space.